electronstudio/pygame-zero-book/chapters/1_graphics.md

 <<(programs/12_sprites.py)
 \end{codelisting}

 * Draw or download your own image to use instead of alien.
+You could use Microsoft Paint which comes with Windows.

 \vspace{\parskip}
 \end{minipage}